-Allah tells us in Al-Qur’an jinns reality that He created the jinn from the fire before He created man.
+Allah tells us in Al-Qur’an jinn’s reality that He created the jinn from the fire before He created man.

 Stating the purpose of their creation, Allah says He created the jinn to worship Him alone.

-“And I (Allah) created not the jinn and mankind except that they should worship Me (Alone).”
+And I did not create the jinn and mankind except to worship Me.”
 (Qur’an 51: 56)

 However, Allah gave the jinn the freedom to choose between right and wrong.
-Those who choose the right way will enter Paradise, whereas those who pick the wrong way will end up in Hell.
-Allah clearly mentions the reality of the jinn of both groups in Surah Al-Jinn.
+Those who choose the right way will enter Paradise, whereas those who pick the wrong will end up in Hell.
+Allah mentions the reality of the jinn of both groups in Surah Al-Jinn.

 Who is Iblis?